bscher/ProjectEffigy_EffigyGen/README.md

-# ProjectEffigy - EffigyGen (Demo)
+# ProjectEffigy - EffigyGen Demo

 Created by Blake Scherschel.
 Provided for demonstration purposes.

 # Intro

-ProjectEffigy is a multiplayer game in a sprawling 2D grid of squares with a procedurally generated world.
+ProjectEffigy is a multiplayer game with a procedurally generated world, represented by a 2D grid of squares.

-EffigyGen is the cross-platform Rust library which generates deterministic pseudo-random complex game worlds.
-It can reliably generate game worlds across platforms, given the same seed and parameters.
+EffigyGen is a cross-platform Rust library/crate which generates deterministic pseudo-random complex map grids.
+Generation is deterministic across platforms, given the same seed and parameters.
 EffigyGen is compiled to native x86_64 (server) and WebAssembly (client).

 **Note**: Building this demo requires a local copy of ProjectEffigy.
 If you are viewing this as a demonstration, continue reading.